vtpanda/TiberDataScienceLearning/README.md

 Telco: https://community.watsonanalytics.com/wp-content/uploads/2015/03/WA_Fn-UseC_-Telco-Customer-Churn.csv

+10/25/2018: Tried a whole bunch of parameters.
+The max_depth one seems to be the best one so far.
+Perhaps some combination should be used.

 Update on 10/18/2018: Tested different depths.

 Update on 10/16/2018: Added a cleaned up version of my decision_tree_classifier.py script that I'll want to add some stuff to for improvement's sake.
 Also added a first version of the second week's script.